 Configurable data objects: Delivery of subscriber services is dependent on knowing what and how to deliver.
 Defining this information in data objects abstracts service and device definitions from adapters and business processes.
 This abstraction allows you to define new service offerings and other key information about the service, which will then be used to activate the service.
 As a result, adding new service offerings becomes a relatively trivial event, taking mere minutes rather than drawing out for longer periods.

-Every step in the service fulfilment chain should be integrated seamlessly, including order handling, service configuration and activation, billing, and management.
+Every step in the service fulfillment chain should be integrated seamlessly, including order handling, service configuration and activation, billing, and management.
 Focusing on configurability ensures that your network is flexible and easily integrates with other systems, regardless of vendor.
-You can also more closely identify discrepancies of information across systems that can cause revenue leakage.
+You can also more closely identify discrepancies in information across systems that can cause revenue leakage.